Research demonstrates that certain kinds of suicide reporting can increase suicidal behaviour in vulnerable people.

 - Double check facts and stats before reporting them – sometimes claims are made that certain groups are more likely to die by suicide than others, and this is not always the case.
 This can create a false impression of a worsening crisis and cause people to feel panicked, helpless and hopeless.
 Contact the Ministry of Health for official statistics, and the Coronial Services for provisional statistics.

-- While you may describe a death as a suspected suicide, do not describe a death as a suicide until before the coroner has released their findings and stated the death was a suicide, unless you have received an exemption from the chief coroner.
+- While you may describe a death as a suspected suicide, do not describe a death as a suicide until after the coroner has released their findings and stated the death was a suicide, unless you have received an exemption from the chief coroner.

 - Do not present suicide as a desired outcome by describing it as “successful” or "unsuccessful”.
 Refrain from suggesting or implying that a death is a relief, that a person is finally “at peace” or that their death was quick or painless.
 This language can suggest to vulnerable people that suicide is a viable solution to the very real pain and distress they are experiencing.